mxander-smb/code-guide/css-styleguide.md

 ## File organization

-I prefer a 5-1 pattern, which is abstracted from the [7-1 pattern](https://sass-guidelin.es/#architecture).
+Define a file organization for your project, like the 5-1 pattern, which is abstracted from the [7-1 pattern](https://sass-guidelin.es/#architecture).
 5 folders, 1 file to compile them all in a single CSS file.

 ```bash
 styles/